 In short, no.

-Many network scanners also talk about scanning web apps but simply cannot perform crucial penetration tests behind an application's login, which will leave your application vulnerable to attacks.
+Many network scanners also talk about scanning web application but simply cannot perform crucial penetration tests behind an application's login to find critical security weaknesses.

 Network scanners ensure your broader corporate network is secure and network and endpoint security.

-However, the best web app vulnerability testing tools specialize in helping you find and fix security vulnerabilities in your software.
+However, the best web app vulnerability testing tools specialize in helping you find and fix security your web application vulnerabilities.
 They do this by performing vulnerability scans behind your app's login and ensuring your APIs are free of security holes.

 What is the difference between network security scanners and vulnerability scanning tools for web apps and APIs?